Orlando Fashion Square

-Orlando Fashion Square is a split one-story, two-story indoor shopping mall located in Orlando, Florida.
+Orlando Fashion Square is a two-story indoor shopping mall located in Orlando, Florida.
 Opened in 1973, it features 31 stores in over one million square feet of shop space.
 The mall's anchor stores are Macy's, Floor & Decor, and Dillard's Clearance Center.
 Predating the mall's opening was a Sears department store opened in 1963; this store closed in 2016 and has been razed for redevelopment.
 JCPenney, another anchor store, closed in 2020.
-Other major tenants include Premiere Cinemas and Planet Fitness.
+Other major tenants include Planet Fitness.
 The mall is managed by UP Development, Inc.